jakeec/tcr_kata/README.md

+# tcr_kata

+My repo for TCR and TDD katas.
+I figured I would make it public as the collection of katas that I find and perhaps create may be useful to some people.

 # TCR

 TCR or **test && commit || revert** is a programming workflow created by Kent Beck.
 (Original article [here](https://medium.com/@kentbeck_7670/test-commit-revert-870bbd756864).)